thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

+In 1936, a coalition of airlines launched the Air Travel Card, one of the earliest organized charge card systems and a key precursor to the modern credit card.
+Under the Universal Air Travel Program (UATP), the allowed business travelers to charge airfare and pay later, introducing an early form of standardized account-based payment in commercial travel.
+UATP operated its own private clearinghouse to process transactions, helping to streamline billing between airlines and corporate customers.
+Notably, the Air Travel Card also introduced a numbering system that remains in use today, with UATP cards still beginning with the digit “1.”

+The system proved highly successful and influential.
+By 1941, the Air Travel Card accounted for roughly half of participating airlines’ revenues, demonstrating the viability of large-scale deferred payment systems.
+Its scale continued to grow, and by 1968 UATP was processing around one billion dollars in sales across 111,000 business accounts, with approximately 1.5 million cards in circulation.
+As one of the earliest standardized, multi-issuer charge systems with centralized clearing, the Air Travel Card helped establish foundational practices—such as account numbering, centralized transaction processing, and post-purchase billing—that later shaped the development of modern credit cards.

+The defunct Franklin National Bank of Long Island issued the first true bank credit card in 1951, with other banks across the country copying it.

+By the end of World War II, the average American carried a dozen or so card-like objects — gas cards, store plates, airline cards, each valid only with a single merchant.
+The wallet bulged with plastic and metal fragmentation.
+What the system needed was unification.

-In 1936 American Airlines started issuing the Air Travel Card, which is generally considered the first "charge card" in history for the reason that upon its launch, it already utilized a numbering system that tied a specific user to a specific number (Smith 2015).
-All of these early versions of credit card had in common the advantage of offering an alternative to banknotes and coins as well as delay payment in cash (and some even offered rollover credit while paying a minimum amount).
+All of these
+early versions of credit card had in common the advantage of offering an alternative to banknotes and coins as well as delay payment in cash (and some even offered rollover credit while paying a minimum amount).
 But most had the disadvantage of being limited to the issuing merchant (often a local business).

-It was until the mid 1950 that an interest-free period (also called grace or float) where the customer pays no interest in the balance within a specified time, emerged (Ritzer 1995, 34)

-The defunct Franklin National Bank of Long Island issued the first true bank credit card in 1951, with other banks across the country copying it.

 ### Universal Payment Card

 {% include gallery id="charg_it_gallery" caption="Charg-It Launch News Article and Advertisement, 1946" %}

-John Biggins, a banker from Brooklyn, introduced the Charg-It card.
-The card worked on a local, closed-loop system, with all of the purchases being routed through Biggins' bank.
-The bank paid for the purchase and the customer paid for it through their account at Biggins' bank at a later time.
-Five years later, Franklin's National Bank offered a similar card.

-The first glimmer of a universal card came in 1946, when John C. Biggins, a banker at Flatbush National Bank in Brooklyn, launched "Charg-It."
-It was a closed loop card.
-The mechanics were simple: customers with a Flatbush National account could make purchases at participating local stores.
-The merchant submitted sales slips to the bank, which deposited the amount directly into the merchant's account and billed the customer.
-It was limited to a local Brooklyn neighborhood — merchants had to physically deliver slips to the bank — but it introduced a critical innovation: creditworthiness decisions were based on credit bureau records, not personal relationships.
-The idea was sound but the logistics were punishing.
-Without an electronic network to move transaction data, the system remained tethered to geography.
+The first steps toward a universal credit card system emerged in 1946, when Brooklyn banker John C. Biggins introduced the “Charg-It” plan.
+Operating as a closed-loop system through his bank, it allowed customers of Flatbush National to make purchases at participating local merchants, who submitted sales slips to the bank for payment.
+The bank would pay the merchant upfront, absorb the bookkeeping and credit risk, and later bill the customer’s account, with repayment drawn directly from their bank balances.

+Charg-It functioned through a form of credit scrip—paper certificates issued by the bank up to a customer’s approved credit limit.
+These could be used like cash at participating stores, but only within strict controls: customers received new scrip only after settling their outstanding balances, keeping spending tightly regulated by the bank.
+Importantly, Biggins also helped shift lending practices toward modern credit evaluation by basing creditworthiness on credit bureau records rather than personal relationships.

+Despite its innovation, the system was cumbersome.
+Merchants had to physically deliver sales slips to the bank, and scrip was issued only in whole-dollar denominations, making transactions awkward.
+Limited to a Brooklyn neighborhood and constrained by pre-digital logistics, Charg-It remained geographically restricted.
+Nevertheless, it laid the conceptual groundwork for later revolving credit systems, including Franklin National Bank’s similar “Charge-It” style programs introduced in 1951, which refined the idea and was the first bank program to actually use a credit "card".

 ### Diner's Club